mbachmann/todo-angular-20-standalone/README.md

 ![todo-list-display.png](readme/todo-list-display.png)

+#### Unit Test for the App component

 We can add a unit test for `AppComponent` which is navigating through the `RouterTestingHarness` to load the TodoListComponent.
-We are using the HttpClientTestingModule to Mock the call to the backend.
+We are using the `HttpClientTestingModule` to Mock the call to the backend.
 We are loading 2 todo items.

 ```typescript